vegabook/bbuffy/README.md

 ## FAQ
 #### Why not REST?
-Rest is not typed, Rest doesn't do streaming, BLPAPI's "correlationID" concept maps easily to function calls.
+Rest is not typed, Rest doesn't do streaming, BLPAPI's "correlationID" concept used in the Bloomberg API maps naturally to function calls.
-#### Is this legal?
+#### Why not Websockets?
-For Terminal users: yes long as you use both gRPC server (this software), and client, on the same machine.
+Websockets are asynchronous and are not a natural fit for request <-> response patterns, and do not map well to the "correlationID" concepts used in the Bloomberg API.

 ## Dependencies
 This is the server component of the gRPC client <-> server pairing.
 It is a python package and depends on Python 3.10+